AussieKing/BeerAPI/README.md

 ## ISSUES
 - Issue 1: when deleting Beer, it lets me go in negative.
 TODO: stop at 0.
 ![image](https://github.com/AussieKing/BeerAPI/assets/126050763/b7faf5c8-7fcb-4246-93c4-6034f83b1e2d)
+#### TODO:
+- Practice using SQL Server
+- Refactor code to use right connection string (been using SQLite, so the connection string is now different for SQL Server )
+-

+### PSEUDO CODING

 ### DEV SECTION